 - Tea for Teaching – “…a series of informal discussions of innovative and effective practices in teaching and learning.
 Hosted by John and Rebecca, who run the Center for Excellence in Learning and Teaching at the State University of New York at Oswego.”
 I’ve learned so much from John, Rebecca, and their guests over many years now.

 - Gettin' Air with Terry Greene – Terry prepares for each interview with care and asks authentic questions about open education.

-- EdSurge On Air – I tend to listen more often to the higher education focused episodes.
+- The EdSurge Podcast – I tend to listen more often to the higher education focused episodes.
 Jeff Young is an excellent interviewer who understands the higher education context well.

 - Lecture Breakers with Barbi Honeycutt – “…a place where college professors… share innovative teaching strategies, practical ideas, teaching tips, and resources to help you break up your lecture, energize your classroom, increase student engagement, and improve learning.”